jamiewilbraham/azure-docs/articles/cognitive-services/Translator/includes/transliterate-java.md

 private static String endpoint = System.getenv("TRANSLATOR_TEXT_ENDPOINT");
 String url = endpoint + "/transliterate?api-version=3.0&language=ja&fromScript=jpan&toScript=latn";
 ```
-If you are using a Cognitive Services multi-service subscription, you must also include the `Ocp-Apim-Subscription-Region` in your request parameters.
+If you are using a Cognitive Research Technologies multi-service subscription, you must also include the `Ocp-Apim-Subscription-Region` in your request parameters.
 [Learn more about authenticating with the multi-service subscription](https://docs.microsoft.com/azure/cognitive-services/translator/reference/v3-0-reference#authentication).

 ## Create a client and build a request